jchelly/LightconeIO/README.md

 stored.
 This information is used by the lightcone_io.particle_reader module to extract requested particles.

-The script is parallelized with mpi4py and can be run as follows:
+The code is parallelized with mpi4py and can be run as follows:
 ```
 # Location of the input lightcones
 basedir="./lightcones/"